 E. Clochán naCarraige

-A Dry Stone House, a clochán is a stone-roofed bee-hive hut.
+A Dry Stone House, a clochán is a stone-roofed bee-hive hut and something that should be on everyone’s list of things to do on the Aran Islands.
 Hermit monks occupied these huts in in isolation from the rest of his order as a form of punishment.
 There are many of these on the island but the one at Struthán, near Kilmurvey, is the best preserved example.

 F. Leaba Dhiarmda agus Ghráinn